Medication Search - Envarsus PA

 Do not take this medication if you are allergic to tacrolimus or any ingredients of the medication.

-What side effects are possible with the Envarsus PA medication?
+What side effects are possible with Envarsus PA?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.